aproposorg/hard_sydr/README.md

     ```
 - Now validate the design, or press F6
 - Click the block design from the source, and generate HDL wrapper
-- From the left panel, clock `Generate bitstream`
+- From the left panel, click `Generate bitstream`
-- When bit stream generated, export it to a location
+- When the bit stream is generated, export it to a location
-- In the file system of the Vivado project, search for `design_1.hwh` file, copy this and rename it as same as the name of bitstream
+- In the file system of the Vivado project, search for `design_1.hwh` file, copy this and rename it as same as the name of the bitstream
 - Build finished, you can use the `.bit` and `.hwh` files to run your design at PYNQ environment.